ko1/rubyhackchallenge/EN/4_bug.md

 Completed.
 Push "Create" button and make a ticket.

-### Narrow the problematic values
+### Narrow down the problematic values

 After making a ticket, nobody responds to this ticket.
-Nobody use it...?
+Perhaps nobody uses it...?
-So let's debug by ourselves.
+So let's debug it by ourselves.

-To find out the bug, we need to check which value causes an error.
+To determine the cause of the bug, we need to identify which values causes an error.
-It seems that 2 billion (2B) is no problem and 3 billion (3B) cause error.
+It seems that 2 billion (2B) is no problem, but 3 billion (3B) cause error.

-So check all values from 2B to 3B.
+Let's try checking all values between 2B and 3B.

 ```
 def trial low, high